Skyrocket Conversions By Fixing Your User Experience

 What Do We Already Know?

-At this point there is a strong temptation to ask your conversion rate optimisation team to start browsing your digital experience to look for broken stuff, but this is time consuming and wasteful as you probably already have access to data that indicates where problems may lie.
-Interrogate your web analytics (including error rates), form analytics, user research (e.g. session replays), surveys and feedback (e.g. complaints) to observe real journeys and identify touch-points that indicate where there may be problems with your user experience.
+At this point there is a strong temptation to ask your conversion rate optimisation team to start browsing your digital experience to look for broken stuff.
+This is time consuming and wasteful as you probably already have access to data that indicates where problems may lie.
+Interrogate your web analytics (including error rates), form analytics, user research (e.g. session replays), surveys and feedback (e.g. complaints) to observe real journeys.
+Identify touch-points that indicate where there may be problems with your user experience.

 Hotjar is a very cost effective user experience solution which includes session replays, click heat maps, form analytics and user feedback.
 Make sure you schedule time to view session replays as this is an often underused feature that allows you to observe real user journeys.
-There are a number of cost effective user experience tools to choose from if you don’t already have one for your site.
+There are a number of cost effective user experience tools to choose from.

 It is also important to analyse your data by device class (mobile, tablet and desktop), but also operating system and screen resolution.
 For responsive site you should also look at breakpoints to see how this impacts upon conversion.
 But also don’t forget to try to track people rather than devices.
-Google Analytics and other analytics solutions allows for a user view to monitor logged in customers across device and so you can measure the entire user journey and calculate a true conversion rate.
+Google Analytics and other analytics solutions allows for a user view to monitor logged in customers across device.
+You can measure the entire user journey and calculate a true conversion rate.

 What are the use cases?

 Context is everything as it will often determine the current user need.
-For example, if you are using a train ticket app your need will be very different a week before you travel compared to when you are at the station barrier or on the train with a ticket inspector asking to see your ticket.
-The user may also have to rely on 4G rather than WI-FI when on a train, and so turn off your WI-FI to observe the real experience when testing an app.
+For example, if you are using a train ticket app your need will be very different a week before you travel.
+Compared to when you are at the station barrier or on the train with a ticket inspector asking to see your ticket.
+The user may also have to rely on 4G rather than WI-FI when on a train.
+Turn off your WI-FI to observe the real experience when testing an app.

 How do you test your own digital experience?

 Now you have data on real user journeys it’s time to immerse yourself in your digital experience.
-Using the data you collected you can focus on the devices, browsers and journeys that customers follow.
-You won’t have the time or devices to check ever user experience and so use a cross-browser testing solution to get screen shots of all the main devices and browsers you need.
+Using the data you collect you can focus on the devices, browsers and journeys that customers follow.
+You won’t have the time or devices to check ever user experience.
+Use a cross-browser testing solution to get screen shots of all the main devices and browsers you need.

 However, you should still get your core user devices so that you can get a better understanding of the real user experience.
-For touch devices don’t be lazy and use a desktop simulator as that won’t allow you to observe a touch experience or test usability.
+For touch devices don’t be lazy and use a desktop simulator.
+That won’t allow you to observe a touch experience or test usability.